ARKit virtual showroom with 3D product visualization, real-time rendering, and interactive configuration

 iOS build & integration 5–10 Native ARKit viewer, catalogue integration, commerce deep links, analytics instrumentation.

-QA, beta, App Store 10–12 Device-tier QA matrix, TestFlight beta, Privacy Nutrition Label completed, App Review passed.
+QA, beta, App Store 10–12 Device-tier QA matrix, TestFlight beta, Privacy Nutrition Label complete, App Review passed.

 Launch & optimisation 12–14 Soft launch, funnel instrumentation live, weekly analytics review, first A/B round.